janripke/noora/docs/source/getting_started.rst

 Next, you'll need to configure all schemas you want to manage through Noora with one user that has full access to these schemas::

-  FIXME: add TL-SQL queries to assign rights
+  -- First create a login on the DB instance.
+In this case we use a SQL server login -- but other login types are of course possible CREATE LOGIN apps WITH PASSWORD='Welcome123';
+  -- Make sure the target database is selected
+  USE acme;
+  -- Now create a database user for the login you just created CREATE USER apps FOR LOGIN apps;
+  -- Create the target schema and assign the required rights to the db user CREATE SCHEMA acme AUTHORIZATION apps GRANT CONTROL ON SCHEMA::acme TO apps;
+  ALTER USER apps with DEFAULT_SCHEMA=acme;
+  ALTER ROLE db_ddladmin ADD MEMBER apps;

 ..
 NOTE::

   Noora's Microsoft SQL plugins support managing multiple schemas in your database.
-However, the generate plugin does not yet support creating versions for multiple schemas.
-This will be implemented soon.
+However, the generate plugin does not yet support selecting a specific schema outside of the user's default schema.
+We will implement a fix for this soon.

 The Noora CLI